nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### Attestation to pay - A2Pay

-The A2Pay is used to identify the holders PSP and the account the attestation is connected with.
+The A2Pay is used to identify the holders PSP and the account the attestation is linked to.
 In addition to that, the attestation may also state a payment rail along with required metadata that a relying party (merchant e.g.) might use to initiate a payment transaction.

 The data schema for A2Pay is described in detail within the json schema file [a2pay-schema.json](a2pay-schema.json).